JackKelly/hypergrib/design.md

 - Consolidate nearby byterange requests (user configurable) to minimise overhead, and reduce the total number of IO operations.

 #### Slice _into_ each GRIB message
 For example, some GRIBs are compressed in JPEG2000, and JPEG2000 allows _parts_ of the image to be decompressed.
 And maybe, whilst making the manifest, we could decompress each GRIB file and save the state of the decompressor every, say, 4 kB.
 Then, at query time, if we want a single pixel then we'd have to stream at most 4 kB of data from disk.
-Although that has its own issues.).
+Although that has its own issues.).f

 #### Other ideas
 - Get hypergrib working for as many NWPs as possible